-At OkCupid (we're hiring!), we frequently run into users and bots that re-use the same photos we've seen before.
+At OkCupid, we sometimes run into users and bots that re-use the same photos we've seen before.
 While sometimes we can simply check if a photo has been seen (and banned) before, we often run into the case where a banned photo has been manipulated slightly -- so an exact comparison won't work.
 Even a slight shift in the image would completely ruin an exact match.
 This is a problem we identified years ago, and we had a partial solution using a simple perceptual hash function.
 However over the years we've become familiar with the failings of the current system.
 The need for a more robust approach magnified once we made photos a requirement for new users.

 There are a few ways to approach this problem, however the most common way is using a perceptual hash.
 For the uninitiated, a hash in general is (according to the almighty Wikipedia) a "function that can be used to map data of arbitrary size to data of fixed size", e.g. turning an image into a bitstring that represents that image.

 Traditionally this means a cryptographic hash (e.g. MD5, SHA-256), in which the slightest change in the input will produce a drastic change in the output.
 However, for our purposes, we want nearly the opposite -- a slight change in the input (like, shifting or rotating the image a bit) should produce little to no change in the output.
 This is where the idea of a perceptual image hash comes in.

 Ultimately a perceptual image hash seeks to stay largely invariant in its output to slight changes in the input, while producing a small (i.e., manageable) output.
 Armed with these sorts of functions, we should be able to check if a photo uploaded to the site is the same one that's just been slightly changed in an attempt to get around exact image checks.